-If the cutting blades strike a stationary object while mowing, stop the mower immediately, disconnect the spark plug wires, lift the deck, and inspect the deck and blades thoroughly for damage.
+If the cutting blades strike a stationary object while mowing, stop mower immediately, look to make sure all moving parts have stopped, then lift the deck, and inspect the deck and blades thoroughly for damage.
 Also, make sure the blade retaining bolts are torqued to 70 lb-ft (95 N·m).